Current as of October 2018 | Download print version (in PDF)

-In the event of the voluntary termination of a foundation (e.g., if it has achieved its purpose) or a fund (e.g., in case of impossibility to further fulfill its purpose) the Board of Directors of the foundation or of the fund decides on their termination, and appoints a liquidation officer.
-Foundations and funds may be also terminated upon the decision of a court, if a) they act in violation of the law; b) they are not active for more than two years without serious reason; or c) it is otherwise impossible to fulfill the purpose for which these entities were established.
+In the event of the voluntary termination of a foundation or a fund, the Board of Directors of the foundation or fund appoints a liquidation officer.
+Foundations and funds may be also terminated upon the decision of a court, if a) they act in violation of the law; b) they are inactive for more than two years without serious reason; or c) it is otherwise impossible to fulfill the purpose for which these entities were established.
 In such cases the court appoints the liquidation officer (Civil Code Articles 376, 377, and 401).

 When explicitly allowed in the incorporation document, the Board of Directors of a fund may decide to change the fund’s legal form to that of a foundation.
 As with foundations, this change requires the consent of the Supervisory Board of Supervising Officer (Civil Code Article 399).

-According to the Civil Code, the provisions for foundations generally apply to registered institutes as well, with the exception of provisions related to the foundation endowment (Civil Code Article 418).
-This may be interpreted to mean that it is possible to merge one registered institute with another, or split it into two or more registered institutes.
-Nevertheless, only future judicial practice will provide more insight into the interpretation of these provisions.
+Most of the provisions for foundations apply to registered institutes as well, with the exception of provisions related to the foundation’s endowment (Civil Code Article 418).
+This may be interpreted to mean that it is possible to merge one registered institute with another or to split it into two or more registered institutes.

 Public Benefit Corporations

 According to the transitional provisions of the Civil Code, PBCs may decide on a change of legal form to a registered institute, a foundation, or a fund (Civil Code Article 3050).
-In such a case, the general provisions of the Civil Code (Articles 174-184) apply.
+In such cases, the general provisions of the Civil Code (Articles 174-184) apply.

 1. General Activities